samirm00/Speech-Synthesis/README.md

 ## Setup
-open index.html in your browser and enjoy! playing the drum
+open index.html in your browser and type what ever you want and enjoy listing to what you typed

 ## Code Examples